Camp Arnold |

 (thanks to Randy Gilbert for providing additional info)

 An unnamed French fort or fortified trade post was supposedly located on the Sabine River or on Lake Fork Creek.
 The site is labeled "Le Dout" on an early map.
-The Woldert Archaeological Site, located on Lake Fork Creek about five miles above the Sabine River, was excavated in 1989 and may be the fort site.
+The Woldert Archaeological Site, located on Lake Fork Creek about five miles above the Sabine River, a few miles south of Hainesville, was excavated in 1989 and may be the fort site.